bytebase/bytebase.com-old/content/blog/database-change-management-with-tidb-and-github.md

 You can check out our [GitOps docs](docs/vcs-integration/overview) to learn more configuration details.

-In real world scenario, you might have separate features and main branches corresponding to your dev and production environment, you can check out [GitOps with Feature Branch Workflow](/docs/how-to/workflow/gitops-feature-branch) to learn the setup.
+In real world scenario, you might have separate feature and main branches corresponding to your dev and production environment, you can check out [GitOps with Feature Branch Workflow](/docs/how-to/workflow/gitops-feature-branch) to learn the setup.
 Have a try and look forward to your feedback!